-Abusive relationships are no longer exclusively for heterosexual couples — if they ever were.
-Although women have the reputation of being loving and nurturing, we are also quite capable of being abusive in our relationships.
-In one recent online poll there were a number of women who admitted they were unsure if they had ever been involved in an abusive relationship.
-Admittedly, there are many levels and types of abuse, so I believe it is understandable that someone could be unsure if their relationship would be termed as simply a painful experience or fully defined as an abusive relationship.
+For heterosexual couples, abusive relationships are no longer solely— if ever they were.
+While females are reputed to be loving and nurturing, in our relationships we are also quite capable of being abusive.
+There were a number of females in a latest online poll who confessed that they were uncertain if they had ever been engaged in an abusive relationship.
+Admittedly, there are many levels and kinds of abuse, so I think it is understandable that somebody might be uncertain if their relationship is merely called a painful experience or is fully described as a relationship of abuse.

-Then, of course, there is the shame one feels in being a victim of abuse.
-The question of “how could I have allowed it to happen?” comes to mind, followed immediately with shame and feelings of guilt.
-Once you have admitted to yourself that the situation was abusive, you then must acknowledge the length of time you allowed it to continue.
-As if the pain of the abuse was not enough, now you must accept, acknowledge and forgive yourself.
-Far easier said than done, as we all know.
+Then there is, of course, the shame one feels as a victim of violence.
+The issue of “how could I have permitted it to happen?” comes to mind, immediately accompanied with a sense of shame and guilt.
+Once you have confessed that the situation was abusive, you must recognize the length of moment that you have permitted it to remain.
+As if the abuse pain wasn’t enough, you have to accept, recognize and forgive yourself now.
+As we all understand, it’s much easier to say than done.

-Well, before we beat ourselves up with shame and guilt, it is important that we learn the dynamics of abuse, since most women become victims from ignorance rather than intent.
+Well, before we beat ourselves with shame and guilt, it’s essential to know about the dynamics of violence, as most females are victims of ignorance rather than purpose.

-The first step toward an abusive situation is where one partner relinquishes control over her life.
-Few women intentionally turn control of their lives over to their partners – rather it is something that starts as an insignificant situation that then grows to encompass her entire existence.
+The first step towards an abusive scenario is to give up control over one partner’s lives.
+Few females deliberately hand over control of their life to their partners-rather it is something that begins as an insignificant condition that then develops to embrace their entire life.

-Go through the following list and see how much or little applies to you and your relationship.
+Go through the list below and see how you and your connection are concerned about how much or little.

 Control Through Criticism: